meng-xu-cs/watspeed-platsec-course/lab6/guide.md

 bash
 ```

-You can use the followign `run-afl.sh` script to fuzz your package:
+You can use the following `run-afl.sh` script to fuzz your package:

 ```
 #!/bin/bash -e